amaurigmartins/LineCableLab/README.md

 ### On the computational methods implemented in OHLToolbox

 The toolbox incorporates several impedance and admittance formulas, under different assumptions to represent the imperfect earth in the line models.
-For a compreheensive analysis, please refer to the following scientific publications:
+For a comprehensive analysis, please refer to the following scientific publications:

 - [Closed-form expressions for the analysis of wave propagation in overhead distribution lines](https://www.mdpi.com/1996-1073/13/17/4519)
 - [A generalized model for the calculation of the impedances and admittances of overhead power lines above stratified earth](https://www.sciencedirect.com/science/article/pii/S0378779610000684?via%3Dihub)